jtpank/jtpank/README.md

 -->

-Hi, I'm Justin Pank, a self-taught, passionate software developer.
+Hi, I'm Justin Pank, an energetic, self taught software developer.
+I enjoy creating elegant solutions to various problems.
+My passion lies in applying ideas and bringing designs to life.
+I take care with my code quality and structure with my builds.

 Languages and Tools: